oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

 {% endcomment %}

-The Step Up Authentication Challenge idea builds upon OAuth 2.0 and OpenID Connect (OIDC) foundation.
+The Step Up Authentication Challenge idea builds upon the foundation of OAuth 2.0 and OpenID Connect (OIDC).
 Your app enforces authentication assurances from the user for different actions.
+Authentication and identity assurance determine the certainty that the user is who they say they are.
 The specification supports defining authentication strength and recency and responds with a standard error `insufficient_user_authentication`.
-So, let's say the user now wants to make a new transaction.
-They're already authenticated, but creating a new transaction is a sensitive action and requires elevated authentication assurances:
+Let's say the authenticated user now wants to make a new transaction.
+Creating a new transaction is a sensitive action and requires elevated authentication assurances:

 {% img blog/stepup-authentication/elevated-flow.svg alt:"Sequence diagram where you want to make a new transaction, your app stops you because it requires elevated authentication, you're redirected to Okta to sign in with elevated authentication, Okta responds with your access and id tokens so you can make a new transactions." width:"800" %}{: .center-image }